berryerlouis/MMM-D2L/README.md

 Configure the module in your `config.js` file.

-**Note:** After starting the Mirror, it will take a few seconds before the wallpapers start to appear.
+**Note:** After starting the Mirror, it will take a few seconds before the chart and data start to appear.

 ## Using the module